 We study both the canonical function of the ribosome as well as the regulation of translation that results from stress.
 Major projects include understanding how the ribosome maintains the three nucleotide genetic code during elongation and how bacteria regulate translation in response to diverse ranges of stress.
 We use a number of interdisciplinary approaches including structural biology, biochemistry, and molecular biology techniques.

 We are always interested in recruiting bright, creative and motivated students and postdoctoral fellows to join our research group.
 If interested, please click here.

-September 2016: MSP Grad student Lynnea Harris and Chemistry Dept. Grad students Ha An Nguyen and Ian Pavelich rotate in the lab- welcome!
+September 2016: Molecular Systems Pharmacology Graduate Student Lynnea Harris and Chemistry Department Graduate Students Ha An Nguyen and Ian Pavelich rotate in the lab- welcome!

 August 2016: Grad student Eric Hoffer’s paper has been accepted at Cell Reports!
 Congrats!

 July 2016: Christine is named the 2017 American Crystallographic Association Etter Early Career Awardee.
 We are grateful for the recognition from the ACA!

 June 2016: Agnes Scott College undergraduate Meklit Tilahun and Atlanta Girls School high school students Jessica Jordan and Ayesha Quadri join the lab for the summer- welcome!

 June 2016: Grad student Marc’s papers have been accepted at RNA and Nucleic Acids Research!
 Congrats!